alipzsh/knowledge-base/xss.md

 based on context

-* instead of taking notes of all the payloads and all, add them to a automation and take note of the philosophy.

 taking advantage of web applications executing scripts on user's browsers.

-finding the functionalities where user changes some part of the applications code that is then executed (dynamic scripts), then changing it.
+finding the functionalities where user changes some part of the applications code that is then executed (dynamic scripts) and changing it.

 allows an attacker to:

   * compromise the interactions that users have with a vulnerable application
   * circumvent the same origin policy
   * masquerade as a victim user, to carry out any actions that the user is